cvasudev/pythonminiprojects/README.md

 2> GuessNumber:
 This is again a simple code where we will ask a person to guess a number in the range of 1 to 10 and give him clues to ensure that he reaches it.

+3> Madlib:
+You can ask a person to enter place, name,adjective verb and time.
+It will then input it into a story.